On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Existence of solutions and difficulties in degenerate systems

 $d\Phi^{(2)}_{\alpha}(Z_{\beta})=0$ are, on one hand, always held, which means that $\xi^{\alpha}$s remain arbitrary.
 On the other hand, there is a case $d\Phi^{(2)}_{\alpha}(Y^{(1)}_{\beta})\neq0$; the corresponding $\zeta^{\alpha}$ is determined.
 Otherwise, we get new constraints.
 Repeating this procedure, we obtain

 where $C_{\alpha s}^{\beta}$s are some coefficients.
 Under these constraints, we question whether or not the following conditions are satisfied:

-If these conditions are satisfied, the Pfaffian system is Frobenius integrable. $\rho_{i}(X_{T})\approx0$ s are automatically satisfied by virtue of $\rho_{i}:=K^{(1)}_{ij}\rho^{j}$.
+If these conditions are satisfied, the Pfaffian system is Frobenius integrable. $\rho_{i}(X_{T})\approx0$s are automatically satisfied by virtue of $\rho_{i}:=K^{(1)}_{ij}\rho^{j}$.
 In addition, if the total number of the constraints is equal to or less than the number of all variables:

-the procedure derives the unique solutions satisfying all the constraints based on the same consideration to the non-degenerate case in the section \ref{Sec03:01}.
-Here, the authors in \cite{SuganoKamo1982} do not impose this condition.
+the procedure derives the unique solutions satisfying all the constraints based on the same consideration as for the non-degenerate case in Sect.~\ref{Sec03:01}.
+Here, the authors in Ref.~\cite{SuganoKamo1982} do not impose this condition.

-Although the unique solutions exist, the map $\iota$ introduced by $(\ref{iota})$ in the section \ref{Sec03:01:03} may not be well-defined due to inconsistent integral constants that are not determined by position-fixing boundary conditions.
-Furthermore, even if the map $\iota$ is well-defined, it may not be invertible, presenting a challenge in the Lagrange formulation of degenerate systems and a crucial aspect in formulating a well-defined variational principle.
+Although the unique solutions exist, map $\iota$ introduced by Eq.~$(\ref{iota})$ in the section \ref{Sec03:01:03} may not be well-defined due to inconsistent integral constants that are not determined by position-fixing boundary conditions.
+Furthermore, even if map $\iota$ is well-defined, it may not be invertible, presenting a challenge in the Lagrange formulation of degenerate systems and a crucial aspect in formulating a well-defined variational principle.